Maxymillion/zen/README.md

 8. If you do find any bugs, please report them [here](https://github.com/Maxymillion/zen/issues).

 ## Integrations
 The plugin contains a system which allows end users to write integrations following a provided interface.
 This allows for functions called when entering and leaving zen-mode.
-3 I've written an integration for the following plugin(s):
+I've written an integration for the following plugin(s):
-- [Typewriter Scroll Obsidian Plugin](https://github.com/deathau/cm-typewriter-scroll-obsidian), the integrations enables/disables the typewriter interface when entering/leaving zen-mode.
+- [Typewriter Scroll Obsidian Plugin by deathau](https://github.com/deathau/cm-typewriter-scroll-obsidian), the integrations enables/disables the typewriter interface when entering/leaving zen-mode.

 ## Screenshots
 ### Enable/Disable Zen